ma-sharifi/minibankc/README.md

 1. A Spring Boot server that is deployed as Docker container and can handle a mini bank.
 2. There are tow main endpoints for manipulating data.
 3. A H2 database used to hold the data in RAM.
-3. A H2 database used to hold the data in RAM.

 Documentation is: http://localhost:8080/swagger-ui/index.html